Murder of Leslie Mahaffy: Kidnapping

 At the time of her abduction and subsequent murder in mid-June 1991, a few weeks before her fifteenth birthday, Leslie Mahaffy was a Grade 9 student at M.M.
 Robinson High School in Burlington.
 Like many teens that age, she wore braces on her teeth.

 On the evening of June 14, 1991, Mahaffy went to a funeral home to attend a wake for her friend Chris Evans, a boy who had died in a car accident earlier that week.

 After the wake, a large group of teens met in the woods to drink and console one another.
-As the evening wound down, a couple of friends walked her home shortly before 2:00 AM, where they stayed with her while she found the side door locked.
+As the evening wound down, a couple of friends walked her home shortly before 2:00 am, where they stayed with her while she found the side door locked.
 She told them the front door would surely be unlocked, and sent them home.
 After they left her, she found the front door was locked as well.

-Now alone, Mahaffy walked to a pay phone at Macs Milk and called a friend's house for permission to sleep over.
-Her friend told her no, and after a lengthy conversation that ended after 2:30 AM, Mahaffy said she would go back home and wake up her own mother to get in the house.
+Now alone, Mahaffy walked to a pay phone at Mac's Milk and called a friend's house for permission to sleep over.
+Her friend told her no, and after a lengthy conversation that ended after 2:30 am, Mahaffy said she would go back home and wake up her own mother to get in the house.

 When Mahaffy failed to appear later that day at the funerals for her friend Chris Evans and the three teens killed with him, her mother phoned the police.
 On June 18, Debbie Mahaffy filed the official paperwork to have her daughter sought and arrested as a runaway.

 Paul Bernardo eventually admitted he had been on Keller Court, where the Mahaffy home was located, to steal license plates.
 He saw Leslie Mahaffy alone.
 He claims he told her he was breaking into the house next door and then offered her a cigarette, which he said was back at his car.
 When she was close enough to the car, he said he wrapped his sweatshirt quickly around her head, forced her into the vehicle, and took her to the home he shared with Homolka.
 Homolka's version of the story is similar, but she claims that once he got Mahaffy to the car to fetch the cigarette, he pulled a knife on the girl to get her compliance.
 Both agree that Homolka was not present during the kidnapping.